What is Lead Generation?

 9. Host an educational webinar

-Due to its across-the-board utility, webinars are still the bees knees—from being an effective tool for onboarding and retention to positioning a brand as a thought leader in its respective space.
+Due to their across-the-board utility, webinars are still the bees knees – from being an effective tool for onboarding and retention to positioning a brand as a thought leader in its respective space.

 Because most webinars cover very specific topics and generally include high-quality insights from subject matter experts, scoring crucial prospect information is the most prized advantage of webinars.

-Full name, work email, company, role, phone number and revenue equals easier lead qualification and, of course, revenue for your company.
+Full name, work email, company, role, and maybe even phone number equals easier lead qualification and, of course, revenue for your company.

 10. Turn your CRM and email lists into lookalike audiences